tfoerst3r/generate_mkdocs/README.md

     $ generate_mkdocs [OPTIONS]
     ```

-4. Change add/change your remote git url depending what you use (ssh/https)
+4. Add or change your remote git url depending what you use (ssh/https)

     ~~~ sh
     $ git remote set-url origin <your gitlab or github ssh/https url>